 Permit - Within the context of this Section a “permit” is a written warrant or license granted for construction, subdivision approval, or to allow land disturbing activities.

 Phased Project or Development - Clearing a parcel of land in distinct phases, with at least fifty percent (50%) of the project’s preceding phase meeting the definition of “final stabilization” and the remainder proceeding toward completion, before beginning the next phase of clearing.

+Permit Termination Conditions - Permittees must complete all construction activity and must install permanent cover over all areas.
+Vegetative cover must consist of a uniform perennial vegetation with a density of 70 percent of its expected final growth.
+Vegetation is not required where the function of a specific area dictates no vegetation, such as impervious surfaces or the base of a sand filter.
+Permittees must clean the permanent stormwater treatment system of any accumulated sediment and must ensure the system meets all applicable requirements in Section 15 through 19 [of the MPCA Construction Stormwater General Permit] and is operating as designed.
+Permittees must remove all sediment from conveyance systems.
+Permittees must remove all temporary synthetic erosion prevention and sediment control BMPs.
+Permittees may leave BMPs designed to decompose on-site in place.
+For residential construction only, permit coverage terminates on individual lots if the structures are finished and temporary erosion prevention and downgradient perimeter control is complete, the residence sells to the homeowner, and the permittee distributes the MPCA's "Homeowner Fact Sheet" to the homeowner.
+For construction projects on agricultural land (e.g., pipelines across cropland), permittees must return the disturbed land to its preconstruction agricultural use.
+For projects that include Permanent Stormwater Treatment BMPs, the submittal of conformance certification per Section 12.05 Subd.
+5.

+Permittee – The persons, firm, governmental agency, or other entity identified as the owner and operator on the application submitted to the City of Alexandria and/or the MPCA and are responsible for compliance with the terms and conditions of this permit.
+(MNR040000)

 Prohibited Discharge - Any substance which, when discharged has potential to or does any of the following: (1) Interferes with state designated water uses; (2) Obstructs or causes damage to waters of the state; (3) Changes water color, odor, or usability as a drinking water source through causes not attributable to natural stream processes affecting surface water or subsurface processes affecting groundwater; (4) Adds an unnatural surface film on the water; (5) Adversely changes other chemical, biological, thermal, or physical condition, in any surface water or stream channel; (6) Degrades the quality of ground water; or (7) Harms human life, aquatic life, or terrestrial plant and wildlife.
 This includes but is not limited to dredged soil, solid waste, incinerator residue, garbage, wastewater sludge, chemical waste, biological materials, radioactive materials, rock, sand, dust, industrial waste, sediment, nutrients, toxic substance, pesticide, herbicide, trace metal, automotive fluid, petroleum-based substance, and oxygen-demanding material.